GuyuanTang/BINP29_PopGen/README.md

 python ../HaploMap.py --mode 1 --input ../Data/test_Eurasian.xlsx
 ```

+(4) The folder `HaploMap_download` contains the `HaploMap.zip` (containing only `HaploMap.py` and `SNP_index.xlsx`) the `HaploMap-linux.zip` and `HaploMap-windows.zip` which were both packaged with all the dependencies the program needs.
+This folder will provide an external link (https://drive.google.com/file/d/13uPUkTEab7o9ewD0Kahg1Nx9uitlNNux/view?usp=sharing) to google drive for you to download the chosen file.

 ## 2. Installation
+There are two ways of installing HaploMap: download the `HaploMap.zip` (includes the `HaploMap.py`, `SNP_index.xlsx`, `README.md`), or download the corresponding file from the `HaploMap_download` folder in the external drive based on your operating system.
+Here we provide guidance on these two ways:
+### (1) Download the source code along with the index
+We suggest you to use this method to install HaploMap if you want to use your own dataset and you could alter some settings in the source code.
+Or if you have already installed the dependencies (described below) in your working environment, you could use this method to avoid repeated installation of the packages.
+Users for MacOS could also use this method.

 To use HaploMap, just download the `HaploMap.zip` and uncompress it.
 Make sure to keep the `SNP_index.xlsx` in the same directory as `HaploMap.py`.
 ### Dependencies
 Before using the `HaploMap`, the users should install two packages in their working environment: `openpyxl`=3.1.0 and `geopandas`.